socarlosb/ic001/README.md

 ## things to consider

-- funcionality
+- functionality
 - react stat
 - code structure
 - file structure
 - ui
 - ux
 - typescript
-- [virtualized list component](https://virtuoso.dev/) (althought it seems there is a limit of 1032443 items 🤔)
+- [virtualized list component](https://virtuoso.dev/) (although it seems there is a limit of 1032443 items 🤔)
   - add option to resume reading? (or select specific page)

 ## notes